DiltheyLab/HLA-LA/README.md

 * If you want the output to go into a different directory, you can also pass the `--workingDir` argument.
 HLA-LA will create a *separate* sub-directory (the name of which will be equal to `--sampleID`) in the `--workingDir` directory.
 * You can also specify a CRAM file.
 * Both CRAM and BAM files need to be indexed.
+* If you experience with CRAM files, try specifying a suitable reference genome file via the command line switch `--samtools_T`.
 * Modify `--maxThreads 7` according to your needs.
 * HLA\*LA tries to automatically figure out the right reference genome for your BAM.
 It compares the index of your BAM/CRAM with a database of known references, that contains the regions relevant for HLA typing.
 Reads from these regions are extracted and processed.
 We currently have support for various versions of B37 and for the 1000 Genomes GRCh38 reference.
 If the program complains that it cannot find a compatible entry in its internal database, please get in touch - adding more references is easy (see below), and we want to support as wide a range of popular references as possible!
 * You do *not* need to modify the utilized graph depending on whether your BAM uses GRCh37 or GRCh38.